oyieroyier/learning-the-css-grid-layout/README.md

 ## Layering over an element positioned using the span property

-How about we resize and reposition Box 7 into a 2x2 square so that it occupies one cell in Box 6 (_positioned using span property_) and also the blank cell right below it?
+How about we resize and reposition Box 7 into a 2x2 square so that it occupies two cells in Box 6 (_positioned using span property_) and also the blank cell right below it?

 Let us also give it a similar color to Box 3 so we can see the layering at work.